-1. The Limit Level is reduced to 70dB(A) for school and 65dB(A) during school examination period at NM4.
-School examination took place from 31 May to 4 June 2021, and Basic
+- 1. The Limit Level is reduced to 70dB(A) for school and 65dB(A) during school examination period at NM4.
+Pre-Secondary 1 Hong Kong Attainment Test took place on 13 July 2021 during - this reporting period.

-Competency Assessment took place on 7, 8, 11, 15, 16, and 21 June during this reporting period.
 2. The key activities of the Project carried out in the reporting period included reclamation works and land-based works.
-Works in the reclamation areas included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway and associated works.
-Land-based works on existing airport island involved mainly airfield works, foundation and substructure work for Terminal 2 expansion, modification and tunnel work for Automated People Mover (APM) and Baggage Handling System (BHS), and preparation work for utilities, with activities include site establishment, site office construction, road and drainage works, cable ducting, demolition, piling, and excavation works.
+Works in the reclamation areas included marine filling, seawall and facilities construction, together with runway and associated works such as bored piling for approach lights.
+Land-based works on existing airport island involved mainly airfield works, foundation and substructure work for Terminal 2 expansion, modification and tunnel work for Automated People Mover (APM) and Baggage Handling System (BHS), and preparation work for utilities, with activities include site establishment, site office construction, road and drainage works, cable ducting, demolition, pilling, and excavation works.

 3. General weather condition during monitoring ranged from sunny to cloudy.
-Detailed meteorological conditions can be referred to Table 2.6 of this Report and corresponding Monthly EM&A Reports.
+Detailed meteorological conditions can be referred to Table 2.6 of this Report and corresponding Monthly - 4.
+QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.

-Mott MacDonald | Expansion of Hong Kong International Airport into a Three-Runway System
+Mott MacDonald I Expansion of H ona Kona Intern ational Airport in to a Three-F Punway System